 We sometimes forget that fish do not need to have 3 meals a day like people.
 In an ecosystem pond, fish will eat algae, nibble on plants and even grab a bug now and then.
 Feeding them once a week is fine!
 If your pond has no plants and not even a hint of algae, you may want to feed them every few days.
 If you are feeding them daily and have duckweed cropping up…..stop feeding them for a couple days and they will eat the duckweed.

 How much to feed your fish?

 Regardless of how often you feed them, make sure not to feed them more than they can eat in about 5 minutes.
 Food left floating or sinking to the bottom leads to algae blooms.
-Sometime times fish can be quite the pigs!
-Remember that koi may keep eating even if they shouldn't.
+Sometimes fish can be quite the pigs!
+Remember that koi may keep eating even if they shouldn’t.
 About a size of a quarter is enough for a couple fish.
 If your fish seem overly round, they may be getting too much food.
-Over eating, just like with people, can lead to health problems.
+Overeating, just like with people, can lead to health problems.